 Attendance at daily worship is required for students, faculty, and staff.
 We find many families want to join as they are able.
 This is where we come together daily as a community to be inspired, to share our joys and sorrows, to be reminded that God loves each and every one of us.
 Through song, drama, story, dance, many languages, and the visual arts, we experience together the goodness of knowing we belong to each other and God.

-You do not need to answer every faith question your child has.
-You just need to honor the question, without having an answer.
 Faith is a mystery and one worth exploring.
-You can refer your child to their teacher if that would be helpful to you.
+You are welcome to refer your child to their teacher if that would be helpful to you.
 Teachers are aware of what children can understand at particular ages.
 The important concept all children need to know is that God loves them.